 - The longest river is the Po

-- The ice cream cone, the typewriter, and eyeglasses are an Italian inventions
+- The ice cream cone, the typewriter, and eyeglasses are Italian inventions

 - Over 75% is mountainous or hilly

-My Experience: I have gone to Italy once in my life where I was able to see Venice.
-Venice is a super unique place in that the city is surrounded by water.
-I highly recommend taking a gondola ride or boat ride through the city, as you will see the place from a different perspective.
-The pasta and pizza in Venice, Italy is not as great as in NYC.
-I would love to go back to Italy and see Rome and Florence!
-The list of things to do in these cities is all based on research.
+I went to Venice, Italy, and it was the time of my life.
+Venice is a unique place surrounded by water.
+I highly recommend taking a gondola or boat ride through the city, as you will see the city from a different perspective.
+I would love to go to Italy again because there is so much more to explore.
+Rome and Florence are at the top of my list!

-- Purchase a Firenze Card to skip the lines at major museums
+- Purchase a Firenze Card to skip the lines at most museums

 - Birthplace of the Italian Renaissance